Latent Optimal Paths by Gumbel Propagation for Variational Bayesian Dynamic Programming: Introduction

 Since the DP algorithm finds shortest paths using the max operator, it is non-differentiable which limits the usage of optimal paths in neural networks where gradient back-propagation is applied.
 As a workaround, previous works have approximated the max operator with smoothed functions to allow differentiation of DP algorithms~\citep{verdu1987abstract}.
 However, smoothed approximations lose the sparsity of solutions which makes hard assignments become soft assignments.
 Alternatively, some real-world generative applications~\citep{ren2019fastspeech, ren2020fastspeech,JeongKCCK21,li2022danceformer,halperin2019dynamic,peng2020non,liu2022diffsinger,popov2021grad}, that require to integrate structured optimal paths, split the training strategies in which neural network models depend on sparse outputs from external DP aligners~\citep{McAuliffeSM0S17,johnson2005penn} or pre-trained models~\citep{abs-1809-08895}.
 However, these external components involve more than one training phase thus the model performance critically relies on them.

-In this work, we explore a novel and unified method to obtain structured sparse optimal paths in the latent space of variational autoencoders (VAEs) with DP.
+In this work, we explore a novel and unified method to obtain structured sparse optimal paths with DP and showcase its application in the latent space of variational autoencoders (VAEs).
 Instead of a smoothed approximation for the classical optimal path problem, we propose the stochastic optimal path, which is a probabilistic softening solution by defining a Gibbs distribution where the energy function is the path score.
 We show this to be equivalent to a message-passing algorithm on the directed acyclic graphs (DAG) using the max and shift properties of the Gumbel distribution.
-To learn the latent optimal paths, we give tractable ingredients for variational Bayesian inference (i.e., likelihood and KL divergence) using DP, namely Bayesian dynamic programming (BDP), as well as an efficient sampling algorithm, which enables VAEs to obtain latent optimal paths within a DAG and achieve end-to-end training on generative tasks that rely on sparse unobserved structural relationships.
+To learn the latent optimal paths, we give tractable closed-form ingredients for variational Bayesian inference (i.e., likelihood and KL divergence) using DP, namely Bayesian dynamic programming (BDP), as well as an efficient sampling algorithm, which enables VAEs to obtain latent optimal paths within a DAG and achieve end-to-end training on generative tasks that rely on sparse unobserved structural relationships.
 We make the following contributions:

 (1) We present a unified framework that gives a probabilistic softening of the classical optimal path problem on DAGs.
-We notably give efficient algorithms in linear time for sampling, computing the likelihood, and computing the KL divergence, thereby providing all of the ingredients required for variational Bayesian inference with a latent optimal path.
+We notably give efficient algorithms in linear time for sampling, computing the likelihood, and computing the KL divergence, thereby providing all the ingredients required for variational Bayesian inference with a latent optimal path.

-(2) We introduce BDP-VAE that learns sparse latent optimal paths.
+(2) We introduce BDP-VAE framework that learns sparse optimal paths in the latent space.
 In the case of conditional generation, the data is not observed during inference, it is difficult to form the distribution statistics (i.e., edge weights) in the prior encoder.
 We give an alternative and flexible method to form the distribution statistics on the conditional prior by making use of a flow-based model.

 (3) We demonstrate how the BDP-VAE achieves end-to-end training on two real-world challenging applications (i.e., text-to-speech (TTS) and singing voice synthesis (SVS)) and verify the behaviour of the stochastic optimal paths, latent paths and hyper-parameters proposed in \cref{sec:bayesianDP} and \cref{sec:BDP-VAE}.